jsloop42/dreamlisp/README.md

 ## Lazy sequence

-Higher order collection functions like `map/n`, `foldl/3`, `foldr/3`, etc., by default produces a lazy sequence.
+Higher order collection functions like `map/n`, `foldl/3`, `foldr/3`, etc., by default, produces a lazy sequence.
 The operations are deferred until we force evaluation either by applying other list functions over the lazy sequence like `first/1` or `take/2`, or using `doall/1`.

 ## Core Functions

 DreamLisp has a set of built-in core functions which are natively implemented and helpers which are written in DreamLisp itself and loaded into the REPL during initialization.
-These core functions are in the module `core` and is availble to all other modules without having to explictly import them.
+These core functions are in the module `core` and are available to all other modules without having to explicitly import them.

 ### Sequence Functions
 Sequence functions works on `list`, `vector` and `string` types.